acunote/acunote-shortcuts/README.md

 *   Open Source, MIT license.

-## Four Simple Steps To Use Shortcuts from Pure Javascript
+## Four Simple Steps To Use Shortcuts from Pure JavaScript

 1. <a href="https://github.com/acunote/acunote-shortcuts/tarball/master">Download</a> the archive and unpack it to your web site or application directory.
 2. Include shortcuts library and styles somewhere inside &lt;head&gt; tag.<pre>